SocalNick/ScnSocialAuthDoctrineMongoODM/README.md

 ScnSocialAuthDoctrineMongoODM
 =============================

-An extension of ScnSocialAuth that provides integration with Doctrine Mongo ODM
+An extension of [ScnSocialAuth](https://github.com/SocalNick/ScnSocialAuth) that provides integration with Doctrine2 Mongo ODM.